No767/EasyBot-Plugins/README.md

 # EasyBot-Plugins

-The official first party plugins for EasyBot by Chisaku-Dev
+The official first party plugins for EasyBot by Chisaku-Dev (and No767)

 # Installing